 2. The Ingredients Needed for Purple Velvet Cake

-- Flour: All-purpose flour serves as the base, providing the structure that supports the cake.
+- Flour: All-purpose flour gives the structure .

-- Purple Food Coloring: Gel or liquid purple food coloring gives the cake its signature hue.
+- Purple Food Coloring: Gel or liquid gets that signature shade .

 3. Purple Velvet Cake Recipe